 The College Council formally met for the first time on 10 November 1997.
 Present at that meeting were Richard Bacon, Eric Farlow, Keith Purcival, Rev Geoff Smith, Lyn Smith, Lindsay Walker and Robert Baker.
 Members listed as apologies for the meeting were Mr Howard Brockington, Alex Arrighi, Margaret Kennedy and Andrew Weir.

 The minutes of the meeting highlight discussion relating to the search for a permanent site, purchase of a demountable building for the Gunundi site, registration of the College with the Board of Studies and selection of College colours for the uniform.

 The College then advertised for a suitably qualified, experienced and dedicated teacher to educate the first students of the College.
 There were over 80 applications for the position with Mrs Joan Pickup being selected to undertake this most important role.

-Lindsay Walker then took a lead role in process of identifying and investigating proposed sites for the new school.
+Lindsay Walker then took a lead role in the process of identifying and investigating proposed sites for the new school.
 A number of sites were explored and initially College Council had planned to purchase a 5.5 hectare site on Burns Bay Rd in West Ballina.
-When the owners of the land withdrew from the negotiations attention turned to the current 6 hectare site on Horizon Drive at West Ballina.
-The site was purchased in late 1998 Daryl Brown was appointed as architect to design a suitable master plan for the Horizon Drive site.
+When the owners of the land withdrew from the negotiations, attention turned to the current 6 hectare site on Horizon Drive at West Ballina.
+The site was purchased in late 1998 and Daryl Brown was appointed as architect to design a suitable master plan for the Horizon Drive site.
 By July, 1999 the successful tender had been appointed to begin construction of Stage 1 of the master plan.
 The College was officially opened on its current site on 5 March, 2000 by which time the College enrolment had swelled to 176!